Install Free

 A list of taint vulnerabilities will be shown to you by SonarLint.

-The header of the list will display information about the analysis in which these issues were found:
+The list's header will display information about the analysis in which these issues were found:

 The header notification displays where the issues were found in your code.